Service

 Inside the workshop

-Why car battery services is done differently here
+Why car & hybrid battery services is done differently here

 Real photos from the floor on Kahikatea Drive.
 Same team, same hoists, same standards on every job, from a quick check through to a full strip-down.